Nea's Leadership Team

-Jana Chabre became Nea's Lower Village Assistant Lead Facilitator in August 2015.
+Jana Chabre became Nea's Lower Village Lead Facilitator in July 2017.
 She holds a BA in Art and Spanish from St. Mary’s College.
 She obtained her teaching credential at UC Irvine, and her Master’s Degree in Education from San Francisco State.

 During her time at Nea, Jana has also worked on several school-wide initiatives, including leading curriculum development for Kindergarten through Second Grade, coordinating Nea’s successful full-term WASC accreditation application and approval process, and initiating a reading intervention program for learners needing additional help.

 Jana looks forward to applying the many things she has learned in and out of the classroom to her new job as an administrator and aims to foster continuity, community and unity in the school.

 Annahita Rad became Nea's Upper Village Lead Facilitator in July 2017.
 She holds a BA in History from UCLA with a minor in Education, and a Masters in Education from UC Davis.
 She is also certificated in Business Administration through UC Berkeley, and as a Conflict Mediator through the Restoring Civility Conflict Resolution Program (Los Angeles) in which she mentored middle and high school students to become peer mediators.
 Annahita is currently enrolled in the College Admission and Career Planning for Educators certificate program at UC Berkeley to obtain her administrative credential.

 Annahita's many years as a classroom and master teacher has made her passionate about the student educational experience and dedicated to supporting Nea's unique mission of child-centered learning.
 Her dedication to a learner-first approach extends outside of the classroom into her participation in Leadership Team and Diversity Committee where she helps create user-friendly school policies and advocates for learners and families.